deepomicslab/TCRsep/README.md

 DATCR_predictor = DATCR('data/sharing')
 pvalues = DATCR_predictor.pvalue('data/query_data_evaled.csv')
 ```
+__Notes:__ the `query_data_evaled.csv` should contain an additional column `ppost` specifying the post-selection probabilities.
+Please [eval](https://github.com/jiangdada1221/TCRsep?tab=readme-ov-file#2-use-the-tcrsep-to-infer-selection-factors-pre--and-post-selection-probabilities) the query_data_file first if it only contains the `CDR3-V-J` information.

 For other customized usages, we provide the following module descriptions.
 Users can refer to the docstrings included in the script files for more details.